The idea of buying cryptocurrency can be daunting. After all, it's not like going to a bank and opening a checking account.

 In order to get verified, you will usually have to send in a copy of your driver's license or passport.
 Other information may be required, but that is generally the minimum.

-Step 3 – Connect Your Credit Card or Bank Account
+Step 3: Connect Your Debit Card or Bank Account

 You are now ready to buy some Bitcoin.

-If you are using Coinbase, simply enter the dollar amount that you want to purchase.
-Then click the buy button.
+If you're using Coinbase, simply enter the US dollar amount that you want to purchase.

 That's all there is to it!